 Having a sick puppy is the worst.
-Will and I boarded our dog Honey while we were in New York City last week and she came down with the canine flu/kennel cough that is spreading throughout Chicago.
+Will and I boarded our dog Honey while we were in the city last week and she came down with the canine flu/kennel cough that is spreading.
 She is such a great vacuum cleaner in the kitchen with what seems like an endless appetite, it breaks our hearts to see her walking away from her food bowl without taking more than a couple of bites.
 We’ve been trying to jazz it up a bit to encourage her to eat more, which has helped some.
-Hopefully she’ll be on the mend soon though!
-Poor pup.
+Our friend recommended trying to change her food to see if it excited her more.
+She told us that dry dog food might even be better for her.
+She told us that in the UK these are you best choices, so we decided to try and find them somewhere local to us.
+She does seem to have perked up a bit.
+Hopefully, she’ll be on the mend soon.
+Poor pup!

 In other news, I stayed busy in the kitchen over the last few days of my leave developing some new recipes to share!
 This risotto recipe was a real winner.
 Who knew that quinoa could make such a creamy, delicious risotto?
 White wine, mushrooms, butter, and garlic add tons of flavor while peas and spinach add a bit of spring-y green and nutrients to this dish.
 I can’t wait to remake this dish again and again this spring!Print

 You won’t even miss the rice in this protein-packed spring quinoa risotto with parmesan, spinach, and peas.

 - 2 cloves garlic, minced

 - 1 cup chopped button mushrooms

 - 2 cups vegetable broth

 - 2 handfuls (~3 cups) fresh spinach

 - Melt butter in a large saucepan and add onion.